What is the primary function of transport proteins in the cell me... | Channels for Pearson+

 1

-Understand the structure of the cell membrane: The cell membrane is composed of a phospholipid bilayer with embedded proteins, which play various roles in cellular function.
+Understand the role of the cell membrane: The cell membrane is a selectively permeable barrier that controls the movement of substances in and out of the cell.

-Identify the role of transport proteins: Transport proteins are integral membrane proteins that facilitate the movement of substances across the cell membrane.
+Identify the function of transport proteins: Transport proteins are integral membrane proteins that assist in the movement of substances across the cell membrane.

-Differentiate between types of transport: Transport proteins can be involved in passive transport (such as facilitated diffusion) or active transport, which requires energy to move substances against their concentration gradient.
+Differentiate between types of transport: Transport proteins can facilitate passive transport (such as diffusion and osmosis) or active transport, which requires energy to move substances against their concentration gradient.

-Recognize the importance of transport proteins: These proteins are crucial for maintaining homeostasis by regulating the internal environment of the cell, allowing necessary nutrients in and waste products out.
+Recognize the types of transport proteins: There are channel proteins that form pores for specific molecules to pass through, and carrier proteins that change shape to transport molecules across the membrane.

-Clarify misconceptions: While transport proteins are essential for substance movement, they do not provide structural support, act as receptors, or catalyze reactions within the cell membrane.
+Conclude the primary function: The primary function of transport proteins is to facilitate the movement of substances across the cell membrane, ensuring that essential molecules enter the cell and waste products are removed.

 Watch next